Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Numerical Results of QAOA

 \subsection{Experiment Setup}

-\paragraph{Backend} We conducted all experiments on the Quantinuum H2-1 machine~\cite{H2, Moses2023} and its emulator.
+\textbf{Backend.} We conducted all experiments on the Quantinuum H2-1 machine~\cite{H2, Moses2023} and its emulator.
 The H2-1 device has 56 physical qubits with all-to-all connectivity, 99.997\% single-qubit gate fidelity, and 99.87\% two-qubit gate fidelity.
-Without specification, the majority of experiments with the number of physical qubits $\leq$ 26 reported in this paper are conducted in the emulators through the Quantinuum cloud service.
+Unless otherwise noted, experiments with $\leq$ 26 qubits are conducted in the emulators via the Quantinuum cloud service.
+The H-series emulators perform state-vector simulation with noise inserted into the circuit to mimic characteristics of real devices.
+For more detailed emulator data, please refer to~\cite{quantinuum_h2_emulators}.

-\paragraph{Metrics} We report the circuit \emph{depth} of two-qubit gates to compare our method with other methods.
+\textbf{Metrics.} We report the circuit \emph{depth} of two-qubit gates to compare our method with other methods.
 Circuits with lower depths suffer less coherent error and have better fidelity.
 Since the H2-1 backend has all-to-all connectivity, there is no SWAP gate introduced in the compilation.
-All compilation methods have the same gate count, so we do not report it in this paper.
+All methods have the same gate count, so we do not report it.
 The \emph{post-selection rate} is an important metric to study the overhead of Iceberg code.
 It is the ratio of remaining shots to the total completed shots; a higher ratio is preferable.
 If the post-selection rate is too low, then the result would be less reliable.

-We refer to the negative cut value associated with a bitstring as energy.
-To evaluate the performance of the QAOA algorithm in the MaxCut problem, we use the success probability (the probability associated with the bitstrings having the lowest energy) and the \emph{approximation ratio} (AR), defined below, as metrics:

-where $\vert E \vert$ is the number of edges in problem graph and $f_{max}$ is a precalculated optimal cut value of this graph.
+We refer to the negative cut value of a bitstring as energy.
+To evaluate the performance of the QAOA algorithm in the MaxCut problem, we use the success probability (the probability associated with bitstrings having the lowest energy) and the \emph{approximation ratio} (AR), $\alpha(\psi) = (\vert E \vert - \langle \psi|C|\psi\rangle)/{2f_{max}}$, where $\vert E \vert$ is the number of edges in problem graph and $f_{max}$ is a precalculated optimal cut value of this graph.

-\paragraph{Benchmarks} All graph instances are generated using the Python library NetworkX~\cite{hagberg2020networkx} with random seeds.
+\textbf{Benchmarks.} All graph instances are generated using the Python library \texttt{NetworkX}~\cite{hagberg2020networkx} with random seeds.
 We prepared two types of graphs: regular graphs with a vertex degree of 3, and random graphs with densities of 0.1, 0.2, 0.4, 0.6, and 0.8.
-In the circuit depth analysis, each data point is based on ten graph instances with different seeds to minimize statistical errors.
+In the circuit depth analysis, each data point is based on ten graph instances to minimize statistical errors.